 All in all, Green Valley North is an excellent place to live for those seeking a suburban lifestyle near a large cultural hub.

 Summerlin South offers the same suburban feel of Henderson right in Las Vegas proper.
 The neighborhood, home to both young professionals and retirees, attracts people from all walks of life.
 The median home value is $428,000.

 Residents appreciate Summerlin South’s cozy coffee shops and proximity to downtown Las Vegas.
 The area is a great place to raise a family thanks to its schools and public parks.

 Median home value: $428,000

 If you're a young professional looking for a place with bars, restaurants, and nightlife, The Lakes deserves your attention.
-Situated to the west of the Strip and to the east of Summerlin, the area was ranked as one of the best Las Vegas neighborhoods to live in due to its fantastic nightlife opportunities.
+Situated to the west of the Strip and east of Summerlin, the area has been ranked as one of the best Las Vegas neighborhoods to live in due to its fantastic nightlife.

 The Lakes at a glance: